iddar/LIFA4Leonardo/README.md

 ##what's new

 The task is to optimize the code of the drive LIFA.
-For use in the Arduino leonardo has only 28kb memory free.
+For use in the Arduino Leonardo.

 ###Errors
 - No compiler for Arduino Leonardo Target
-- Sketch size: 21,354 bytes (32,256 bytes)
+- Sketch size: 21,354 bytes

-####Original repo
+####Origin repo
 https://github.com/labviewhacker/lifa